October 3, 2013

-The 8(s) program was created to help small, disadvantaged businesses compete in the marketplace by providing minorities, females, and other historically or economically underrepresented or disadvantaged individuals with favorable government contracting set asides, financial assistance and bonding.
+The 8(a) certification program was created to help small, disadvantaged businesses compete in the marketplace by providing minorities, females, and other historically or economically underrepresented or disadvantaged individuals with favorable government contracting set asides, financial assistance and bonding.

 Once accepted into the program as an 8(a) certified entity, a business can remain for a maximum of nine years, as long as certain criteria are met.
 This program lets companies obtain business development assistance and build relationships with governmental agencies, which they can leverage for additional business under a purely “small businessâ€ designation.

 Obtaining certification can be a rigorous and daunting process, though not impossible.
 For entrepreneurs, the potential benefits far outweigh the challenges, as 8(a) designation helps minority-owned businesses gain access to government contracting opportunities.

 Five Tips for Successfully Navigating the 8(a) Certification Process

 1 Register with the System for Award Management (SAM).
 To do business with the government, register your company in the SAM database (www.sam.gov).
 There are several ways to be certified.
 If you want to access the 8(a) application online, visit www.sba.gov/8abd.

 2 Get financial documents in order.
 To complete the application you will need your federal tax returns, balance sheets, and profit and loss statements from the past three years, among other documents.
 You can find the entire list within the 8(a) application.

 3 Seek wise counsel.
 Do not go the certification process alone.
 Consider working with a trusted consultant who can review your application packet.
 There are companies that can assist you in getting 8(a) certified.
 Just be leery of companies that claim to be able to expedite or guarantee certification, as there is no shortcut.
 Contact your local SBA district office to learn more about programs or companies offering assistance.